 Rule 1.
-Resolutions of the Commission may be adopted conditionally and referred to the Commission Counsel for drafting in proper form.
+Resolutions of the commission may be adopted conditionally and referred to the commission counsel for drafting in proper form.

 Rule 2.
-All questions of law shall be referred to the Commission Counsel for opinion.

-- Rule 3.
-An agenda shall be prepared by the Executive Officer for each meeting of the Commission, and an abstract of all matters requiring action shall be set forth therein.
-The Commission may act on several items on the agenda under the heading "Consent Agenda" at one time, providing that there has been compliance with any mandatory notice and hearing procedures. - Rule 4.
-The Commission shall select a Chair and Vice-Chair to serve for a period of one year from the selection. - Rule 5.
-The Executive Director of the Commission shall be appointed by the Commission. - Rule 6.
-The County Counsel of the County of Mono shall assign legal counsel to the Commission. - Rule 7.
-The Executive Director shall hire an Assistant Executive Officer/Staff Analyst, a Commission Secretary, and other staff, as necessary, to conduct the business of the Local Agency Formation Commission. - Rule 8.
-The Chair may second any motion and present and discuss any matter as a member of the Commission.
-The Chair may vote on all matters before the Commission. - Rule 9.
+All questions of law shall be referred to the commission counsel for opinion.
+Rule 3.
+An agenda shall be prepared by the executive officer for each meeting of the commission, and a clear description of all matters requiring action shall be set forth therein.
+The commission may act on several items on the agenda under the heading "Consent Agenda" at one time, providing that there has been compliance with any mandatory notice and hearing procedures.

+Rule 4.
+The commission shall select a chair and vice-chair to serve for a period of one year from the selection.

+Rule 5.
+The executive officer of the commission shall be appointed by the commission.
+Rule 6.
+The county counsel of the County of Mono shall assign legal counsel to the commission.

+Rule 7.
+The executive officer shall appoint a staff analyst, a commission secretary, and other staff, as necessary, to conduct the business of the Local Agency Formation Commission.
+Rule 8.
+The chair may second any motion and present and discuss any matter as a member of the commission.
+The chair may vote on all matters before the commission.

+Rule 9.
 The roll need not be called in voting upon a motion except when requested by a member.
-If the roll is not called, in the absence of any objection, the Chair may order the motion unanimously approved.
-When the roll id called on any motion, any member present who does not vote in an audible voice shall be recorded as voting "aye." - Rule 10.
-The Chair shall preserve order and decorum and shall decide questions of order subject to appeal to the Commission. - Rule 11.
-Any citizen desiring to address the Commission shall, when recognized by the Chair, step to the rostrum and give his name to the Secretary.
-The Chair may, in the interest of facilitating the business of the Commission, limit the amount of time which a citizen may use in addressing the Commission. - Rule 12.
-All official actions or decisions by the Commission shall be recorded in the Minutes of the Commission meeting and communicated by the Secretary to all interested parties. - Rule 13.
-All persons appearing before the Commission may be required to give testimony or evidence under oath, at the discretion of the Commission. - Rule 14.
-Written protests may be filed with the Secretary of the Commission prior to the time of the public hearing or may be presented to the Commission at the time of the public hearing.
-The Commission may consider written protest as one of the factors involved in the evaluation of a proposal.
-Following the disposition of the proposal, all written protests shall be referred to the Executive Officer to be inserted in the proposal file.
+If the roll is not called, in the absence of any objection, the chair may order the motion unanimously approved.
+When the roll is called on any motion, any member present who does not vote in an audible voice shall be recorded as voting "aye."

+Rule 10.
+The chair shall preserve order and decorum and shall decide questions of order subject to appeal to the commission.

+Rule 11.
+Any citizen desiring to address the commission shall, when recognized by the chair, step to the rostrum and give his name to the secretary.
+The chair may, in the interest of facilitating the business of the commission, limit the amount of time a citizen may use in addressing the commission.

+Rule 12.
+All official actions or decisions by the commission shall be recorded in the minutes of the commission meeting and communicated by the secretary to all interested parties.

+Rule 13.
+Written protests may be filed with the secretary of the commission prior to the time of the public hearing or may be presented to the commission at the time of the public hearing.
+The commission may consider written protest as one of the factors involved in the evaluation of a proposal.
+Following the disposition of the proposal, all written protests shall be referred to the executive officer to be inserted in the proposal file.

+Rule 14.
+A Petition, Resolution of Application, or Application for Initiation of Proceedings may be withdrawn only after it has been accepted for filing by the executive officer, with the approval of the commission, and in accordance with the terms and conditions imposed by the commission.

 Rule 15.
-A Petition, Resolution of Application, or Application for Initiation of Proceedings may only be withdrawn after it has been accepted for filing by the Executive Officer, with the approval of the Commission, and in accordance with the Terms and Conditions imposed by the Commission.

-Rule 16.
-A Petition, Resolution of Application, or Application for Initiation of Proceedings filed with the Executive Officer shall be accompanied by a completed Proposal Questionnaire, in the manner and form prescribed by the Commission.
-An Application for Initiation of Proceedings shall also be accompanied by a List of Sponsors, in the manner and form prescribed by the Commission.
+A Petition, Resolution of Application, or Application for Initiation of Proceedings filed with the executive officer shall be accompanied by a completed proposal questionnaire, in the manner and form prescribed by the commission.
+An Application for Initiation of Proceedings shall also be accompanied by a list of sponsors, in the manner and form prescribed by the commission.